Bangor’s brightest benefit from Excellence Scholarship awards

-Twelve students recently received Excellence Scholarships ranging in value from £3,000 to £4,500 at a presentation evening in November hosted by Pro-Vice Chancellor Mr Wyn Thomas.
-Around 80 awards totalling just over £152,000 were awarded to first year students at the University’s annual Entrance Scholarship Presentation evening.
+Twelve students recently received Excellence Scholarships ranging in value from £3,000 to £4,500 at a presentation evening hosted by the University’s Pro Vice-Chancellor, Prof Colin Baker.
+Around 115 Scholarship awards totalling close to £158,000 were awarded to first year students at the University’s annual Entrance Scholarship Presentation evening.

 The students to benefit from the Excellence Scholarship awards are:

 - Music students Sarah Crosby and Huw Ynyr Evans

 - School of Welsh student Sion Elwyn Hughes